 The National Institute for Automotive Service Excellence (ASE) accredits automotive technology programs through its National Automotive Technicians Education Foundation, and provides a professional-level certification, known as an ASE Certification, for experienced technicians.
 To sit for ASE exams, candidates must have two years of on-the-job experience or a combination of one year field experience and a two-year degree from an accredited automotive tech program.

-Schools for Automotive Mechanics in Montana are listed below.
+Resources for Auto Mechanics in Montana